-The EURES Job Mobility Portal provides candidate information from across 31 countries, allows you to create an account and search for jobseekers, and gives details of conditions for recruiting across Europe.
-The portal is featured on leading social media sites, and has its own smartphone app.
-Portal users with questions can easily get in touch with the EURES helpdesk via live chat, e-mail, telephone, or Skype.
+provides candidate information across 31 countries, allows you to create an account and search for jobseekers, and gives details of conditions for recruiting across Europe.
+The portal is featured on leading social media sites and has its own smartphone app.
+Portal users with questions can easily get in touch with the EURES helpdesk via live chat, e-mail, telephone or Skype.
 Visit eures.europa.eu for contact details.

-- FURES has network of over 1 200 Advisers in 31 countries working with national PES to provide mobility information to employers.
+- A network of EURES Advisers, FURES has over 1200 advisers in 31 countries working with national public employment services to provide mobility information to employers.
 They can help match your needs with potential candidates and guide you through the recruitment process, as well as provide you with comprehensive information on mobility.
-You can contact them by telephone or e-mail, or meet them faceto-face at European Job Days events (see next page for details).
-The EURES network contact details can be found on the EURES Job Mobility Portal - visit eures.europa.eu to get in touch with a EURES Adviser near you. - Employees living and working in two countries is the most common form of labour mobility.
+You can contact them by telephone or e-mail, or meet them faceto-face at European Job Davs events (see next page for details).
+The EURES network contact details can be found on the EURES Job Mobility Portal - visit eures.europa.eu to get in touch with a EURES Adviser near you. - EURES in cross-border regions.
+Employees living and working in two countries is the most common form of labour mobility.
 EURES also operates in cross-border regions all over Europe.
-Information is available on the EURES portal, from EURES Advisers, and on page 11 of this brochure.
+Information is available on the EURES portal, from EURES Advisers and on page 11 of this brochure.